rahulswain58708/python-ai-foundation/day10_set/Readme.md

 python 01_basic.py

-🎯 Who This Repository Is For

-Python Beginners

-Students learning Data Structures

-Anyone wanting strong command over Python Sets

-🚀 Learning Outcome
+🎯 Learning Outcome

-After completing this practice, you will be able to:
+After completing this repository, you will be able to:

-Use sets confidently
+Use Python sets confidently

+Apply set operations correctly

 Solve logical problems using sets

-Apply sets in real-world scenarios
+Build a strong foundation for Data Structures

-👨‍💻 Author
+🧑‍💻 Author

 Rahul Swain
 Python Learner | AI Engineering Student